System Design Space

 Key Android features

-• Strict app isolation and a permission model built into the platform.
+• Apps are isolated from each other, and access to device capabilities goes through a permission model built into the platform.

-• Tight control over background activity to protect battery, memory, and network usage.
+• Background activity is tightly capped to protect battery, memory, and network usage.

 How Android differs from classic Linux